clappr/clappr-android/README.md

 #### Options

-[Options](doc/clappr/io.clappr.player.base/-options/index.md) class from Clappr presents the main options (source and mime-type) followed by a hashmap of optional parameters.
+[Options](doc/clappr/io.clappr.player.base/-options/index.md) class presents the main options (source and mime-type) followed by a hashmap of optional parameters.
 An `Options` is the only parameter to `Player` `configure` method.
-Clappr *optional* parameters are described by [ClapprOption class](doc/clappr/io.clappr.player.base/-clappr-option/index.md).
+Player *optional* parameters are described by [ClapprOption class](doc/clappr/io.clappr.player.base/-clappr-option/index.md).

 ``` java
 val optionMap = hashMapOf(ClapprOption.START_AT.value to 50)